Sickness Absence Rates by Industry

 What changes

-SSP payable from day 1.
+SSP payable from day 1 at £123.25 per week.
 Previously days 1-3 were unpaid waiting days.
 No lower earnings threshold to qualify.

 Who is most affected